-(c) IMEs must be at times and intervals reasonably convenient to the worker and must not delay or interrupt treatment of the worker.
+(c)(f) IMEs must be scheduled at times and intervals reasonably convenient to the worker and must not delay or interrupt medical treatment ofthat the worker has scheduled.

-(d) When the insurer requires a worker to attend an IME, the insurer must comply with the notification and reimbursement requirements found in OAR 436-009-0025 and 436-060-0095.
+(d)(g) When the insurer requires a worker to attend an IME, tThe insurer must comply with the notification and reimbursement requirements found in under OAR 436-009-0025 and 436-060-0095.